Frequently Asked Questions

 Will I be interviewing for all cities?

-When will interviews for AVODAH take place?
+When will interviews take place?

 Interviews will take place in mid-February.
 Applicants who submit their application after the deadline will be interviewed on an as needed basis.
 If you submit your application prior to the deadline, you may be contacted earlier for an interview.